 As mentioned above, using freelancers, guest posters, or other members of your team is a great way to increase the frequency of your posts, if it is feasible for you.
 While you need to set guidelines and a clear structure for your writers to follow, be careful not to go overboard.

-- Keep writing quality expectations appropriate – Blogs are generally expected to be a less formal means of communication, even for larger corporations.
+Blogs are generally expected to be a less formal means of communication, even for larger corporations.
 Sloppy writing, poor content, and blatant grammatical errors are not acceptable, but blog articles do not need to be literary masterpieces.
 By keeping writing quality expectations appropriate, you can increase your blogging output.

-- Set realistic goals – Generally speaking, the more frequently you blog, the greater the positive impact will be on your marketing.
-But, it’s important to set realistic goals to ensure that you don’t fail before you start.
-Using the two hour per blog post guideline, almost anyone should be able to find time to create one article per week, which is a great starting point for many small businesses.
+Generally speaking, the more frequently you blog, the greater the positive impact will be on your marketing.
+However, it’s important to set realistic goals to ensure that you don’t fail before you start.
+If you strive to publish three blog posts a week but can’t meet that goal, you’re likely to become frustrated, discouraged, and lose motivation.

-- Just Do It – Setting up a blog for the first time or beginning to post regularly should not take months of planning.
+Setting up a blog for the first time or beginning to post regularly should not take months of planning.
 Carve out 2 hours this week and get a blog article published!